mdavids/rfc/content/draft-davids-forsalereg-12.md

 ## Handling of RDATA

 Since this method relies on DNS TXT records, standard content rules apply as defined in [@RFC1035, (see) section 5.1].
-With regard to the "ftxt=" content tag, this includes the possibility of representing non-ASCII data in the content value, for instance by using UTF-8 [@?RFC3629] or escape sequences (e.g., \DDD or \X notation).
+For the "ftxt=" content tag, this includes the possibility of representing non-ASCII data in the content value, for instance by using UTF-8 [RFC3629] or escape sequences (e.g., \DDD or \X notation).

-A processor SHOULD be able to handle such encodings to ensure that non-ASCII content values are interpreted correctly.
+Processors **SHOULD** be capable of handling such encodings to ensure that non-ASCII content values are interpreted correctly.

 ## Currency